Instructions for use! This

 covered in fog.
 We arrived to a very nice lodge that had electricity in the

 middle of nowhere.
-It was here that we met Joel and Dan, the brothers from South
+It was here that we met Joel

-Carolina.
-Joel with his guitar, Dan with his metal mouth harp from Vietnam.
+Dan with his metal mouth harp from Vietnam.
 We

 would cross paths all the way to Tatopani.
-I had injured my ankle, so we took a
+I had injured my ankle, so we took

 day to chill out.
 The guys as well as Joel and Dan went off to explore the last